jcollard/VibeDC/CombatHierarchy.md

 - Calculates attack range on `enterAttackMode()` based on weapon range
 - Recalculates if unit position changes (e.g., after movement)
+- Cache cleared on `exitAttackMode()`
+**Bug Fixes (v2.0):**
+- `enterMoveMode()`: Re-selects active unit and recalculates range from current position
+  - Prevents movement range showing for wrong unit when different unit was previously selected
+  - Updates targeted unit to be the active unit (deselects any other unit)
+- `exitAttackMode()`: Queries current position from manifest instead of cached activePosition
+  - Prevents selection square appearing at stale position after unit has moved
-- Cache cleared on `exitAttackMode()` **Dependencies:** MovementRangeCalculator, MovementPathfinder, AttackRangeCalculator **Used By:** UnitTurnPhaseHandler for player-controlled units
+  - Uses `unitManifest.getUnitPosition()` to get authoritative current position **Dependencies:** MovementRangeCalculator, MovementPathfinder, AttackRangeCalculator **Used By:** UnitTurnPhaseHandler for player-controlled units